astrokings/akguide/docs/eng/1803fedbattleentrance.md

 <br>

 ## Notes When Entering
-- After entering the Federation War, fleet preset, defense fleet, national policy, and admin hero settings cannot be changed.
+- After entering the Federation War, fleet preset, national policy, and admin hero settings cannot be changed.
 - After entering the Federation War, the items in the inventory cannot be used.

 <br>